-I happened upon Plan to Eat five years ago and I can’t imagine my job of meal planning and grocery shopping without it now.
-I shopped for our Thanksgiving meal yesterday while using my mobile Plan to Eat list- checking things off and consulting recipes as I went.
+I happened upon Plan to Eat seven years ago and I can’t imagine my job of meal planning and grocery shopping without it now.
+I shopped for our Thanksgiving meal last week while using my Plan to Eat app list- checking things off and consulting recipes as I went.

 Plan to Eat took the part of meal planning that I’m the worst at and fixed it.